-POPE, for Nathaniel Pope, first Territorial Secretary of State (1809-1816), and last Territorial Delegate to Congress from Illinois.
+Pope - for Nathaniel Pope, first Territorial Secretary of State (1809-1816), and last Territorial Delegate to Congress from Illinois.

-STEPHENSON, for Benjamin Stephenson, prominent pioneer, a Colonel of Territorial militia and Adjutant General of the Territory (1813-1814).
+Stephenson - for Benjamin Stephenson, prominent pioneer, a Colonel Territorial militia, and Adjutant General of the Territory (1813-1814).

-WHITE, for Leonard White, pioneer of Gallatin county, Major of Territorial militia, member of Constitutional Convention of 1818, State Senator in second and third General Assemblies, and killed at battle of Tippecanoe Nov.
-7, 1811.
-WHITESIDE, for Samuel Whiteside, a Colonel of Territorial militia, Representative in the First General Assembly, and Brigadier General of militia during Black Hawk war.
+White - for Leonard White, pioneer of Gallatin County, Major of Territorial militia, member of Constitutional Convention of 1818, State Senator in second and third General Assemblies.

+Whiteside - for Samuel Whiteside, a Colonel of Territorial militia, Representative in the First General Assembly, and Brigadier General of militia during Black Hawk War.

-W1LL, for Conrad Will, a pioneer politician, Territorial Recorder of Jackson county, member of the Constitutional Convention of 1818, and member of the General Assemblies of the State from the first to ninth, inclusive.
+Will - for Conrad Will, a pioneer politician, Territorial Recorder of Jackson County, member of the Constitutional Convention of 1818, and member of the General Assemblies of the State from the first to ninth inclusive.

 Twenty-two counties were named in honor of military heroes, generally of the Revolution, but some of later wars.

-BROWN, for Jacob Brown.
-Major General during the war of 1812, who won distinction at Sackett's Harbor, Chippewa and Niagara.
+Brown - for Jacob Brown, Major General during the War of 1812, who won distinction at Sackett's Harbor, Chippewa and Niagara.

-CLARK, for George Rogers Clark, a soldier of the Revolution, who, as a Colonel of Virginia militia, established Colonial control in the Illinois country, by the capture of Kaskaskia and Fort Vincennes.

-DEKALB, for Johann DeKalb, a German baron, who served in the Colonies during the Revolution, and was mortally wounded at Camden, S. C., 1780.
+Clark - for George Rogers Clark, a soldier of the Revolution, who, as a Colonel of Virginia militia, established Colonial control in the Illinois country, by the capture of Kaskaskia and Fort Vincennes.
+DeKalb - for Johann DeKalb, a German baron, who served in the Colonies during the Revolution, and was mortally wounded at Camden, S.C., 1780.

-GREENE. for Nathaniel Greene, a Major General in the Revolution, who distinguished himself as commander in the Southern Colonies.
+Greene - for Nathaniel Greene, a Major General in the Revolution, who distinguished himself as commander in the Southern Colonies.

-JASPER, for William Jasper, a Sergeant of the Revolution, who, during the action in Charleston harbor, replaced the flag shot away at Fort Moultrie, and later was killed at Savannah, 1779.
+Jasper - for William Jasper, a Sergeant of the Revolution who, during the action in Charleston harbor, replaced the flag shot away at Fort Moultrie, and later was killed at Savannah, 1779.

-JODAVIESS, for Joseph Hamilton Daviess, prominent lawyer of Kentucky, United States District Attorney, and major of militia: killed at the battle of Tippecanoe.
-1811.
+Jo Daviess - for Joseph Hamilton Daviess, prominent lawyer of Kentucky, United States District Attorney, and Major of militia; killed at the battle of Tippecanoe, 1811.

-JOHNSON, for Richard M. Johnson, a Colonel of Kentucky militia, who served in Indian wars and the war of 1812, and reputed to have killed the Indian chief.
-Tecumseh, at the battle of the Thames: Representative in Congress and United States Senator from Kentucky and Vice-President, 1837-1841.
+Johnson - for Richard M. Johnson, a Colonel of Kentucky militia, who served in Indian wars and the War of 1812, and reputed to have killed the Indian chief, Tecumseh, at the battle of the Thames; Representative in Congress and United States Senator from Kentucky and Vice-President, 1837-1841.

-KNOX, for Henry Knox, a soldier of the Revolution who commanded the storming party at Stony Point, later a Major General and Washington's Secretary of War.
+Knox - for Henry Knox, a soldier of the Revolution who commanded the storming party at Stony Point, later a Major General and Washington's Secretary of War.

-MARION, for Francis Marion, a soldier of the Revolution who distinguished himself as a partisan commander in the Carolinas.
+Marion - for Francis Marion, a soldier of the Revolution who distinguished himself as a partisan commander in the Carolinas.

-MERCER, for Hugh Mercer, a General of the Revolution. killed at the battle of Princeton.
+Mercer - for Hugh Mercer, a General of the Revolution, killed at the battle of Princeton.

-MONTGOMERY, for Richard Montgomery, a Revolutionary General, of Irish birth, who was killed before Quebec, December 31, 1775.
+Montgomery - for Richard Montgomery, a Revolutionary General, of Irish birth, who was killed before Quebec, December 31, 1775.

-MORGAN, for Daniel Morgan, a General of the Revolution, who, as commander of the "Rifle Brigade," served with distinction at Quebec.
-Saratoga, the Cowpens and other important engagements.
+Morgan - for Daniel Morgan, a General of the Revolution, who, as commander of the "Rifle Brigade," served with distinction at Quebec, Saratoga, the Cowpens, and other important engagements.

-MOULTRIE, for William Moultrie, a General of the Revolution. who built Fort Moultrie and successfully defended it.
+Moultrie - for William Moultrie, a General of the Revolution, who built Fort Moultrie and successfully defended it.

-PIKE, for Zebulon Pike, an early explorer of the Louisiana purchase.
+Pike - for Zebulon Pike, an early explorer of the Louisiana purchase.
 Pike's Peak was named in his honor.
-He was a General of the war of 1812 and was killed at York, Canada.
+He was a General of the War of 1812 and was killed at York, Canada.

-PULASKI, for Count Casimir Pulaski, a Polish exile who espoused the cause of the Colonies during the Revolution and was killed at the attack on Savannah, 1779.
+Pulaski - for Count Casimir Pulaski, a Polish exile who espoused the cause of the Colonies during the Revolution and was killed at the attack on Savannah, 1779.

-PUTNAM, for Israel Putnam, a Major General of the Revolution.
+Putnam - for Israel Putnam, a Major General of the Revolution.

-SCHUYLER, for Philip Schuyler, a soldier of the French and Indian wars, a Major General of the Revolution, a member of the Continental Congress and United States Senator from New York.
+Schuyler - for Philip Schuyler, a soldier of the French and Indian wars, a Major General of the Revolution, a member of the Continental Congress and United States Senator from New York.

-STARK, for John Stark, a soldier of the French and Indian wars, a Major General of the Revolution who served with distinction at Bunker IIill, Trenton, Princeton and Bennington.
+Stark - for John Stark, a soldier of the French and Indian wars, a Major General of the Revolution, who served with distinction at Bunker Hill, Trenton, Princeton, and Bennington.